Einstein once remarked:

 - Why I keep on getting rejected in interviews?

-- ABC, a competitor of a business XYZ is doing pretty well.
-XYZ’s promoter is not able to understand why this is the case.
-So, he settles for a quick explanation that ABC must be playing by using unfair means (e.g. bribing key influencers, not paying taxes, etc.).
-Jumping to a quick diagnosis!
+- Your competitor’s business is doing pretty well but yours is struggling.
+You are not able to understand why.
+You settle for a quick explanation that your competitor must be playing by using unfair means (e.g. bribing key influencers, not paying taxes, etc.) or having some unique advantage (e.g. having lot of surplus funds, etc.).

 A personal example:

 I used to have reasonably good articulation until 2011.
-But, after I left professional consulting and started advising entrepreneurs, I started loosing my articulation but started gaining better cognition and judgment.
+But, as I left professional consulting in 2011 and started advising entrepreneurs, I started loosing my articulation.
+Surprisingly, this decline came along with a marked improvement in my cognition and judgment.

 Only those who are able to tolerate answerlessness, are better able to understand life and its nuances.